jparraporcar/crypto-dashboard-frontend/README.md

 ## Development & Local Testing

 For the development stage, you don't need to deploy the application in this repo in AWS for testing.
-You can run the project in your local machine by executing ```npm start``` and navigating to [http://localhost:3000](http://localhost:3000).

-However the backend serverless infrastruture must be deployed in order to create the necessary resources in AWS.
-Eventhough it is posible to create local api endpoints by using the `serverless-offline`, it would be also necessary to deploy a local
+You can run the project in your local machine by executing `npm start` and navigating to [http://localhost:3000](http://localhost:3000).
+However, the backend serverless infrastructure must be deployed in order to create the necessary resources in AWS.

-version of the DynamoDB database for some endpoints and this is out of the scope of this project.
+Even though it is possible to create local API endpoints by using the `serverless-offline`, it would also be necessary to deploy a local version of the DynamoDB database for some endpoints and this is out of the scope of this project.
 More info about infrastructure in the backend repo: [https://github.com/jparraporcar/crypto-dashboard-backend](https://github.com/jparraporcar/crypto-dashboard-backend).

 ## Frontend Deployment